 Lady With An Ermine is another painting by Leonardo da Vinci.

 The name of that lady in the painting is Cecilia Gallerani who was the mistress of Ludovico Sforza, Duke of Milan at that time.

-#31.
-Olympia: It is a painting of a reclining nude woman, the maid standing aside from the woman and a black cat, starring mysteriously at the viewer.
+Olympia is a painting of a reclining nude woman, the maid standing aside from the woman and a black cat, staring mysteriously at the viewer.

 Since composition was not his skill, Manet took the ready-made Venus of Urbino of Titian to reproduce the painting and expecting no doubt, shielding himself from the critical abuses by invoking Titian’s name.